This survey can’t tell you how soon you will

 Job Offer Pitfalls

-Net Salary – Some employers will make you an offer of Total Salary, which
+Salary versus Net Salary – Some employers will make you an offer of Total

-is prior to total deductions, and others will cite a Net Salary figure, which
+Salary, which is prior to total deductions, and others will cite a Net Salary

-salary, have th employer cite you offers for Total
+gross salary, have th employer cite you offers for

 2. Optional worker benefits – some

-from the beginning of your employment, others will start them only after
+the beginning of your employment, others will start them only after completion

-amount to over 10% of total salary, be sure to understand whether they are
+payments can amount to over 10% of total salary, be sure to understand whether

 employers will quote an a monthly wage that includes